-Some game organizers were even more creative.
-Gladiators were made to fight blind, equipped with helmets lacking visors (see sidebar).
-The sight of the two fighters trying to hit each other was a source of laughter, and since a deadly injury was more likely, a source of suspense as well.
-Even crueler was the "fight without finish," a free-for-all where every time a gladiator died or was severely wounded he was replaced by a fresh one.
+> lacking visors (see sidebar).
+The sight of the two fighters, ers trying to hit each other was a source of laughter, and since a deadly injury was more likely, a source of suspense as well.
+Even crueler was the "fight without finish." a free-for-all where every time a gladiator died or was severely wounded he was replaced by a fresh one.